QuentinElGuay/belo-horizonte-pricing/README.md

 3. **Feedback loop:**
     1. Since we don't have real API calls and I didn't have time to scrap a real dataset, I decided to create synthetic data, applying a random increase in price between 10 and 20% to the original dataset to simulate the data shift due to the estate inflation since 2021.
     2. We then train than the same models than in the second notebook, this time in Airflow to automate the process.
 I decided to use Airflow instead of Mage because I didn't really like this platform and wanted to experiment with Airflow.
     3. For this experiment, I decided to promote the new best model manually in the MLFlow Model Registry.
-However, you can easily change by adding the flag `--auto-promote` to the command of the `t4` task of the [DAG description](dags/auto_training.py) (l.
-102).

 ## Install the project
 The following tools are used to run the project locally, please follow the links for installation instructions: